zhiming99/rpc-frmwrk/Concept.md

 #### Security over the Network

-RPC-frmwrk can be configured to use WSS(Secure WebSocket) for the communication with the web server over the internet.
-And it can also be configured to use SSL within the intranet.
-And Kerberos authentication can be enabled over SSL.
-The auth module adds more to security by signing all the outbound messages.
-When authentication is enabled, the server side can obtain the session information of each requests.
+RPC-frmwrk supports SSL connection or WSS connection between the peer over the internet.
+And RPC-frmwrk also supports the Kerberos authentication over SSL.
+Besides authentication, The auth module adds even more to security by signing or encrypting all the outbound messages.
+Also, the server can filter the individual messages with the auth infomation for more precise access control.

 ## Object and Interface